A project of Texas A&M at Galveston/TESTR Lab.

 Release Location: Galveston, TX

-Mij is a Kemp's ridley discovered nesting on the east end of Galveston Island, Texas by beachgoers on 13 April 2012.
-Her clutch of 115 eggs was excavated by biologists from Texas A&M University at Galveston (TAMUG) and transported to Padre Island National Seashore for incubation and subsequent hatchling release.
+Ana (UUU125, UUU126) is a Kempís ridley discovered nesting on the west end of Galveston Island, Texas by beachgoers on 14 April 2012.
+Ana's clutch of 95 eggs was excavated by biologists from Texas A&M University at Galveston (TAMUG) and transported to Padre Island National Seashore for incubation and subsequent hatchling release.

-Thanks to funding from the National Parks Service, Natural Resource Damage Assessment (NRDA), Mij is the first turtle outfitted by TAMUG’s Trophic Ecology and Sea Turtle Research Lab (TESTR)in 2012 with a Sirtrack KiwiSat 101 satellite transmitter as part of a collaborative study assessing potential impacts from the BP Deepwater Horizon oil spill on Kemp's ridley in the Gulf of Mexico.
-Mij (Jim spelled backwards)was named after the beach goer who spotted her crawling up the beach, looking for a place to nest.
-She was released at her nesting location later the same day.
+Ana is a head-start Kempís ridley from the 1992 year class and the second nester encountered on Galveston Island in 2012.
+Thanks to funding from the National Parks Service, Natural Resource Damage Assessment (NRDA), Ana is the second turtle outfitted in 2012 with a Sirtrack KiwiSat 101 satellite transmitter by TAMUGís Trophic Ecology and Sea Turtle Research Lab as part of a study assessing potential impacts of the BP Deepwater Horizon oil spill on the Kemp's ridley population in the Gulf of Mexico.
+Ana was named for one of the people who found her, a young girl named Ana who was in Galveston celebrating her birthday!
+Ana was released at her nesting location later the same day.